g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 ...
 ```

-When prompted to run migrate, use the following pants equivalent
+When prompted to run migrate, use the following Pants equivalent

 ```
 ./pants run src:manage -- migrate